rafaelmagic/home-assistant-autohotkey/README.md

 .
 .

-✅ STEP-BY-STEP- HOW TO OPEN WINDOWS CREDENTIAL MANAGER
+✅ STEP 4- HOW TO OPEN WINDOWS CREDENTIAL MANAGER

 🔐 Windows Credential Manager is where passwords are stored securely with encryption.